Guardianship Q&A Series

 Analysis

 Apply the Rule to the Facts: Because the guardianship order in Wayne County has already been entered, you can appeal.
 If you are challenging the incompetency finding itself, your appeal is a new hearing before a Superior Court judge.
-If you are challenging who was appointed guardian or the conditions in the order, file a written notice within the 10-day window and explain, briefly and specifically, what findings or conclusions you are challenging so the judge can review the clerk’s order on the record.
+If you are challenging who was appointed guardian or the conditions in the order, file a written notice within the 10-day window.

 Process & Timing

 1. Who files: An aggrieved party (petitioner, respondent, or applicant for guardianship).
 Where: File the Notice of Appeal with the Clerk of Superior Court, Wayne County (Goldsboro), in the same guardianship file.
-What: A written Notice of Appeal that includes a short, plain statement of the basis for the appeal; if needed, also file a motion to stay.
-When: For appointment decisions, file within 10 days after you are served with the order; incompetency adjudication appeals have a short statutory window—file immediately.
+What: A written Notice of Appeal; if needed, also file a motion to stay.
+When: For appointment decisions, file within 10 days after entry of the order; incompetency adjudication appeals have a short statutory window—file immediately.

 2. The clerk transmits the file to a Superior Court judge in Wayne County.
-For appointment appeals, the judge reviews the record; if the record is inadequate or there were evidentiary errors, the judge may take limited additional evidence or remand.
+For appointment appeals, the judge reviews the matter and may affirm, modify, remand, or enter any order the clerk could have entered.

 3. If a stay is granted, you may need to post a bond set by the issuing official.
-The appeal concludes with a Superior Court order affirming, modifying, or remanding the matter; further appeal may be available to the Court of Appeals.
+The appeal concludes with a Superior Court order; further appeal may be available to the appellate division.

 Exceptions & Pitfalls

-• Different standards apply: incompetency adjudication (new hearing) vs. appointment/terms (on-the-record review).
+• Different standards apply: incompetency adjudication (new hearing) vs. appointment/terms (review of the clerk’s order).
 Identify the correct target order before you file.

 • No automatic pause: the clerk’s order remains in effect unless a judge or the clerk issues a stay; be prepared to post a bond.